openshift/installer/docs/user/openstack/README.md

 - vCPUs: 28
 - Volume Storage: 175 GB
 - Instances: 7
-- Swift containers: 2
-- Swift objects: 1
-- Available space in Swift: at least 10 MB

-**NOTE:** Size depends on the size of the bootstrap ignition file.
+- Depending on the type of [image registry backend](#image-registry-requirements) either 1 Swift container or an additional 100 GB volume.

 You may need to increase the security group related quotas from their default values.
 For example (as an OpenStack administrator):